-The Programs Manager serves as student advisor to all certificate program students.
+The Director of Student Services & Programs serves as student advisor to all certificate program students.
 At the student's request, the Advisor may assist in the following:

 - Assist with registration and course/module withdrawals. - Update student information. - Assist in discerning students' educational goals. - Monitor students' progress and discuss concerns, including interventions. - Make recommendations for academic plans. - Match students' needs with available resources, and make appropriate referrals. - Help with students' questions about program requirements and school policies. - Explain accurate information regarding requirements, policies, and procedures. - Encourage students to take responsibility for their own academic and career goals.